thinhlvv/thinhlvv.github.io/_posts/2020-03-02-Become-Senior-Software-Engineer-With-this-7-daily-habits.md

 ## **SOFT SKILLS**

   Communication is the key when you work in a big team.
-Imagine you are manager of the project, it will be terrible for you when your teammates just never let you know the issues, progress of the tasks, right!?
+Imagine you are manager of the project, it will be terrible when your teammates just never let you know the issues, progress of the tasks, right!?

   Issues/Pull Requests discussing culture.
 [Code review culture](https://www.pullrequest.com/blog/5-steps-to-an-effective-code-review-culture/) is some tips to help you collobrate with others by problem-oriented instead of human-oriented.